textileio/community/docs/run/daemon.md

 ## Overview

 The Textile daemon is a program that runs as a 'background' process (without a terminal or user interface), waiting for Textile events to occur and offering services.
 It can be accessed via a client (e.g., command-line client), and exposes a number of commands and APIs for interacting with the Textile network and its associated data.
 Among other services, it provides access to the local Textile datastore and the underlying [IPFS](https://ipfs.io/) peer.
 In desktop/server environments, Textile provides access to daemon functionality via its local REST_API (which in turn is accessible via a command-line interface).
-In mobile environments, the daemon is not run, opting instead for direct access to Textile code via a [[Mobile Framework|Mobile-Framework]].
+In mobile environments, the daemon is not run, opting instead for direct access to Textile code via teh mobile framework.

-Before starting a Textile daemon, the Textile repo must be initialized (see [[Initialization|Getting-Started#Initialization]]).
-Once initialized, there are multiple options available for customizing how the daemon is configured, accessed, and run (see also `textile daemon --help` for details).
-By default, a Textile repo is initialized at a user's default home directory (`~/.textile`).
-Once initialized, all that is required to start the daemon is `textile daemon`.
-If your repository was initialized in an alternative location, you may use the `--repo-dir` flag to specify where to find the repo.
-If you initialized your repo with a pin code for datastore encryption, you an specify this when starting your daemon with the `--pin-code` flag.
-Finally, if you would like to enable debug mode while running your daemon, all textile sub-systems can be set to output debug logs by specifying the `--debug` flag.
-All log settings may be additionally configured using the `textile logs` sub-command (see [[Command-Line Logs|Command-Line#logs]] for details).

-Note that most additional daemon settings are managed by the Textile config file.
-This includes whether the local Textile API and Gateway are enabled, where logs are output, etc. See [config](/learn/config) for a comprehensive coverage of config options.

 ## Setup